jax-ml/jax/docs/jep/10657-sequencing-effects.md

 The implementation of this token threading involves upgrading the JAX lowering machinery to do this bookkeeping automatically.
 The main challenges involve dealing with higher-order primitives like call primitives and control-flow primitives.
-We won't go into details in how to handle those in this design note.
+We won't go into details on how to handle those in this design note.

 ## Blocking on output tokens